 Proverbs 24:3-4 – By wisdom a house is built, and by understanding it is established; by knowledge the rooms are filled with all precious and pleasant riches.

 The foundation of a Christ-centered home is the Word of God

 Deuteronomy 6:6-7- And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.

 A few years ago, we moved into a brand new neighborhood.
 As construction continued to take place around us, my oldest would excitedly watch for the “big trucks” and other construction equipment.
 One thing that stuck out to me was how much time and attention the construction workers placed on building the foundation.
 After the concrete was poured and set, the rest of the building seemed to happen quickly.

 Building faith at home starts with your saturation in the Word.
 The Israelites were commanded to speak of God’s words and commands continually, teaching them diligently to the next generation.

 Commenting on this passage, Nancy Guthrie says (The Lamb of God), “What God has said cannot be taken lightly.
 It must be worked into the fabric of their lives, becoming the fodder for their conversations and the very foundation of their homes.”
 Mamas, the only way to build faith at home is to have your faith so rooted in the truth of God’s words that it overflows into everything you say and do.

 Are you struggling to linger in the Word as a busy mom?
-Redeeming Routines are mobile guides that enable you to listen to a passage, think deeply on it, pray, and consider how to apply it – all while going about your daily routines.
-Check out the free, 5-day look at the Redeeming Routines methods.
+Learn to think deeply on Scripture, pray through it, and consider how to apply it – all while going about your daily routines.
+Check out the free, 5-day portable Bible study.